Silver (color): Silver (Crayola)

 Crayola crayons have a color called silver which is a pale tone of silver color.
-This silver (Crayola) has been a Crayola color since 1903.
+This silver has been a Crayola color since 1903.

-Crayola silver is not a neutral grayscale color but a warm gray with a very slight tinge of orange-red.
+Crayola's silver is not a neutral grayscale color but a warm gray with a very slight tinge of orange-red.

 Silver pink

 The color silver pink is displayed on the right.

 The color name silver pink first came into use in 1948.

 The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

 Silver sand

 On the right is displayed the color silver sand.

 The color name silver sand for this silver-tone has been used since 2001 when it was promulgated as one of the colors on the Xona.com Color List.

 Silver chalice

 On the right is displayed the color silver chalice.

 The color name silver chalice for this tone of silver has been in use since 2001 when it was promulgated as one of the colors on the Xona.com Color List.